Provence Place Mats

 Biofilms may form on living (biotic) or non-living (abiotic) surfaces and can be common in natural, industrial, and hospital settings.
 They may constitute a microbiome or be a portion of it.
 The microbial cells growing in a biofilm are physiologically distinct from planktonic cells of the same organism, which, by contrast, are single cells that may float or swim in a liquid medium.
 Biofilms can form on the teeth of most animals as dental plaque, where they may cause tooth decay and gum disease.

-Microbes form a biofilm in response to a number of different factors, which may include cellular recognition of specific or non-specific attachment sites on a surface, nutritional cues, or in some cases, by exposure of planktonic cells to sub-inhibitory concentrations of antibiotics.
+Microbes form a biofilm in response to a number of different factors, which may include cellular recognition of specific or non-specific attachment sites on a surface, nutritional cues, lack of light or in some cases, by exposure of planktonic cells to sub-inhibitory concentrations of antibiotics.
 A cell that switches to the biofilm mode of growth undergoes a phenotypic shift in behavior in which large suites of genes are differentially regulated.

 A biofilm may also be considered a hydrogel, which is a complex polymer that contains many times its dry weight in water.
 Biofilms are not just bacterial slime layers but biological systems; the bacteria organize themselves into a coordinated functional community.
 Biofilms can attach to a surface such as a tooth or rock, and may include a single species or a diverse group of microorganisms.
 Subpopulations of cells within the biofilm differentiate to perform various activities for motility, matrix production, and sporulation, supporting the overall success of the biofilm.
 The biofilm bacteria can share nutrients and are sheltered from harmful factors in the environment, such as desiccation, antibiotics, and a host body's immune system.
 A biofilm usually begins to form when a free-swimming, planktonic bacterium attaches to a surface.